Nickels & Noses By Milburn

 about big and little churches we speak after the manner of men.
 We are viewing

-and little churches.
-To Him they are all “the churches of Christ”
+big and little churches.
+To Him they are all “the churches of

-is a local church, regardless of its size.
-Men and ministers would do well
+thing on earth is a local church, regardless of its size.
+Men and ministers

-try to judge their ministry by Billy Graham, or Jerry Falwell, or some other
+older, try to judge their ministry by Billy Graham, or Jerry Falwell, or

-big-time preacher.
-Since they can’t measure up to these men they think they
+some other big-time preacher.
+Since they can’t measure up to these men they

-are failures, and they go through life grieved due to their little success.
+think they are failures, and they go through life grieved due to their little

-This robs them of much of their usefulness and tends to hinder their ministry.
-Preacher
+success.
+This robs them of much of their usefulness and tends to hinder their

-brethren, God does not require that we be successful.
-He does not require
+God does not require that we be successful.
+He does not require that we pastor

-year.
-The Lord requires only that we be faithful (I Corinthians
+requires only that we be faithful (I Corinthians 4:2).
+He

 OUR BUSINESS Preaching